cdrice26/csv-converter/README.md

 # CSV Converter
 This is a small Rust program that converts the units of columns in a CSV file.
 So if, for instance, you download some CSV data where one column is in inches but you really want it in feet, this tool is here to help!
+Just be aware that as the conversion factors are hardcoded, while I think they should be correct, you may want to double-check your output, at least for now.

 ## Installation and Development
 Once you've cloned the repo, it's just a standard cargo project, so go ahead and use standard commands like `cargo run`, `cargo build`, and `cargo test` (only used for an end-to-end test as conversion functions are self-explanatory).